Reading is great. Tracking makes it stick. Sign up for a free Dashboard to tick off tasks and see your Security Score.

 - Report suspicious emails to your email provider or IT team

-This task falls under the Malwarecontrol — one of five areas assessed in the UK's Cyber Essentials scheme.
+This task falls under the Malwarecontrol, one of five areas assessed in the UK's Cyber Essentials scheme.
 Completing it counts toward your Cyber Essentials alignment.
+Create a free account to track your progress across all five areas.

-Track your full security score — free
+Track your security score for free

 Start your free security check